revathimca66/Personal-Finance-Tracker/README.md

 (4) Launch http://localhost:4200 in browser <br/>
 (5) SignIn Details for test user mentioned inside the project folder under helper folder<br/>
 # Project Setup in your local
-(1) create a new database "ExpenseTracker" and restore the "ExpenseTracker.BAK" file that is located in the /Database<br/>
+(1) create a new database "ExpenseTracker" and restore the "ExpenseTracker.BAK" file that is located in the /Database <br/>
-(2) Update the connection string in Helper(utilityHelper.cs) to point to the database you created in your local<br/>
+(2) Update the connection string in Helper(utilityHelper.cs) under Web API Project "ExpenseTracker" to point to the database you created in your local<br/>
 (3) Build<br/>
 (4) Run<br/>